 Tell your story with images

 One way to do that is to use photos and videos, which are a great way to tell your story honestly while adding legitimacy and interest.
-For more tips on telling your story effectively, see our post The Importance of Storytelling.
+For more tips on telling your story effectively, see our post Writing Your Fundraiser Story: A Comprehensive Guide.

 Keep donors posted with updates